miamiww/hugoBlog/content/post/100days/Day-4.md

 I wouldn't recommend going to www.dreamgaza.com now, it redirects you to a malware site that could probably fill out a blog entry of its own.
 But checking for it on [The Internet Archive's Wayback Machine](https://archive.org/web/) I found that from 2006 to 2013 it was a [forum for Palestinian Dreambox enthusiasts](https://web.archive.org/web/20120921235706/http://www.dreamgaza.com:80/vb/) who liked to tinker with their machine's linux-based firmware.
 ![](/images/100Days/Day4/dreamgaza.png)
 At their height they had about 60,000 members total, but it seemed like active membership spiked in 2008 and then slowly declined over the next couple of years.
-They talked about Islamic books, Palestinian news, 3D rendering technology, sports (there were a lot of [FC Barcelona](https://en.wikipedia.org/wiki/FC_Barcelona) fans), space exploration, satellites' hardware, birdwatching, but mostly they talked about what brought them together: linux and dreambox firmware and the TV that they watched with their hacked dreamboxes.
-They would also share downloads of TV shows they recorded with their dreamboxes, which seems to be one of the reasons for hacking the dreambox in the first place.
+They talked about Islamic books, Palestinian news, 3D rendering technology, sports (there were a lot of [FC Barcelona](https://en.wikipedia.org/wiki/FC_Barcelona) fans), space exploration, satellites' hardware, birdwatching, but mostly they talked about what brought them together: linux, Dreambox firmware, and the TV that they watched with their hacked Dreamboxes.
+They would also share downloads of TV shows they recorded with their Dreamboxes, which seems to be one of the reasons for hacking the Dreambox in the first place.
 I wish I could read Arabic because Google translate is a little iffy, but it seems like they had a great community.

 #### The Gemini Project
 ![](/images/100Days/Day4/GeminiProject.png)
-[The Gemini Project](http://blue-panel.com) was a group of linux hackers who [make and distribute](http://wiki.blue-panel.com) their own dreambox firmware.
+[The Gemini Project](http://blue-panel.com) was a group of linux hackers who [made and distributed](http://wiki.blue-panel.com) their own Dreambox firmware.
 ![](/images/100Days/Day4/IHaveADreambox.png)
 14 years of passion...
 I got emotional thinking about it.
 Suddenly I felt the wound of proprietary closed systems, there's no communities forming around hacking your Amazon Echo, no joy in tinkering with your iPhone's operating system, no feeling of ownership of or passion for your tool.
 At least that I know of!
 Maybe I'll find some.

-So I have some answers: this machine I connected to was running a version of the dreambox firmware that had been made by the Gemini Project, which had then been futzed with by the users of the Dream Gaza forum.
+So I have some answers: this machine I connected to was running a version of the Dreambox firmware that had been made by the Gemini Project, which had then been futzed with by the users of the Dream Gaza forum.

 #### The Clone Bomb